nguyenhphilip/camino/content/posts/home.md

 categories: "Camino de Santiago"
 ---

 After Belgium, I spent a night in Prague and took a bus to Hungary the next morning.
-I stayed there for 10 days with E, the Hungarian woman I had a crush on in the beginning of this whole adventure.
+I stayed there for 10 days with Eszter, the Hungarian woman I had a crush on in the beginning of this whole adventure.

 It felt strange, to be back in the swing of normalcy.
 As if such a thing was possible.

-There was no bitterness or resentment toward M. Actually, I was alarmed at how fast I was “moving on”.
+There was no bitterness or resentment toward Marieke.
+Actually, I was alarmed at how fast I was “moving on”.
 It seemed as if my mind had compartmentalized the Camino experience, like it was all a dream I had just woken from.

-While with E, it was like nothing had changed.
+While with Eszter, it was like nothing had changed.
 We talked with the same depth and intensity as we had in Canada, and I seemed to be living and acting like a normal human being.
 The feelings I had for her were still there too, which surprised me.
 Was I already losing the Camino?

 The fact that it was over didn't hit me until I was home in California on October 26th, 2017.
 A teary-eyed Mother was waiting for me in LAX.
 She said I looked like a tan monk.
 We went home.
 I hugged my Dad and brother.
 I shared brief stories of my experience, then went to bed.